Multicore Simulation of Test Signals for a Radar Receiver

 This example simulates a simple end-to-end monostatic radar.
 Rectangular pulses are amplified by the transmitter block then propagated to and from a target in free-space.
 Noise and amplification are then applied in the receiver preamp block to the return signal, followed by a matched filter.
 Range losses are compensated for and the pulses are noncoherently integrated.

-After analyzing the model, the assistant shows one thread because the data dependency between the blocks in the model prevents blocks from being executed concurrently.
-By pipelining the data dependent blocks, the Dataflow Subsystem can increase concurrency for higher data throughput.
-Dataflow Simulation Assistant shows the recommended number of pipeline delays as Suggested Latency.
+After analyzing the model, the Analysis Report and Suggestions window shows one thread because the data dependency between the blocks in the model prevents blocks from being executed concurrently.
+By pipelining the data dependent blocks, the dataflow subsystem can increase concurrency for higher data throughput.
+The Analysis Report and Suggestions window shows the recommended number of pipeline delays as Suggested for Increasing Concurrency.
 The suggested latency value is computed to give the best performance.

 We measure the performance improvement of using dataflow domain by comparing the execution time taken for running the model with and without using dataflow.
 Execution time is measured using the sim command, which returns the simulation execution time of the model.
 These numbers and analysis were published on a Windows® desktop computer with Intel® Xeon® CPU W-2133 @ 3.6 GHz 6 Cores 12 Threads processor.